Video production has a reputation for being costly and time-consuming.

 Will the camera be moving in any of the shots?
 Unless you are going for a hand-held documentary look, your cinematographer should to utilize a fluid tripod head, slider, dolly, or gimbal to keep the camera steady during moving shots.
 Basic camera packages usually include a tripod and fluid head, but sliders, dollys, gimbals and other stabilization equipment might be considered a special request.
 Minimize any fancy camera movements that may be “required” in your script, and you will save money on your production budget.
 You can always make up for it with better writing.

 Will we be recording any sound?
 If you have any spoken content or dialogue on screen, you’ll need a microphone and a method to place it either on or close to your subject.
+All microphones are not created equal.
+If the story hinges on spoken dialogue, a good microphone and operator with the equipment to place it in the right location is just as important as the camera.
 If you need to capture multiple sources of sound (two or more people) you’ll need to run each microphone into a mixer/recorder, and use dedicated sound operator/crew member to monitor and adjust audio levels.

 Are we going to shoot on a green screen?
 Green screen compositing works best when footage is captured with a camera that allows footage to be captured at a higher color bit-depth.
 Lighting green screen footage may also requires more lighting fixtures (to light backgrounds evenly).
 If you want to shoot on a green-screen, you’ll need to budget for a camera with greater capabilities and adequate lighting or the result may look amateur.